takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 distanceThreshold: 1000
 ```

-The distance in meters the camera moves before the PMREM is updated.
+The distance in meters the camera must move before the PMREM is updated.

 #### angularThreshold